X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ### Why React and Redux

 When thinking about multiple clients keeping in sync with a shared server this made me think of both React's and Redux's approach to updates.
 Previously if you had "2" and wanted "5" you would say "+3".
 With these libraries it feels more like saying "from 2 to 5" and React figures out how to "+3" for you.

-The point being that if something changes we just figure out what the new 'now' is and go from there rather than trying to mirror the change correctly everywhere
+The point is that if something changes we just figure out what the new 'now' is and go from there rather than trying to mirror the change correctly everywhere.
+This seemed like a much more reliable approach to keeping everyone in sync.

 ### Handling Side Effects

 [Front-end specific]
 Side effects are a no-no in redux reducers but often it would seem to make sense to (for example) carry out any sessionStorage or localStorage updates within a reducer's event handler.

 I realised that side-efects only tend to happen when communication with the API is involved.
 The api/requests.js and api/responses.js files may seem like they simply pass the method call along but this pattern is to allow any side effects to be handled inside these files.

 ### Emitting Updates to Clients

 An argument could be made that when updating each client for a change in a poker room, a diff or replay action could be used to bring that client up to speed with the one that performed the action.

 The problem with this approach is that if an event is missed there is no way of catching it up again.
-So, instead, the server keeps track of actions performed by each client and, after each change, sends an updated version of the entire room state to each client so everyone remains in sync, even if they missed a previous update
+So, instead, the server keeps track of actions performed by each client and, after each change, sends an updated version of the entire room state to each client so everyone remains in sync, even if they missed a previous update.

 ### Choosing Component Types

 React has two component types, 10 different names to differentiate between the two (I will use "Class" and "Functional", cos one's a class, the other is a function), and 100 patterns for when to use each.

 My biggest issue with functional components is you cannot optimise component updates without access to the shouldComponentUpdate method so if the component is anything more complicated than a collection of commonly grouped html elements, it should be a Class component.

-### API Naming Convent
+### API Naming Convention

 Naming request and response handlers in a predictable standard allows us to reduce the amount of callback-handler-setup code immensely.
-The standard looks something like this
+The standard looks something like this:
 ```
 request name = "login"
 response handler = "loginResponse"